A para-controlled approach to the stochastic Yang-Mills equation in two dimensions: Preliminaries

 For all dyadic $N\geq 1$, we define $\rho_{\leq N}\colon \R^2 \rightarrow \C$ by

 Furthermore, we define

 Note that $\rho_N \geq 0$ since $\rho$ is radially non-increasing.
 Finally, we define the Littlewood-Paley operators $(P_{\leq N})_N$ and $(P_{N})_N$ by

 for all distributions $\phi \colon \T^2 \rightarrow \C$ and all $n\in \Z^2$.
 The Littlewood-Paley operators in \eqref{prelim:eq-LWP} can also be extended from scalar-valued to $\frkg$-valued functions using a decomposition based on any basis of $\frkg$.
-Equipped with the Littlewood-Paley operators, we can now define the para-product operators.
+Next, we recall the definition of H\"{o}lder-Besov spaces using the Littlewood-Paley operators.